 P0456: Evaporative Emission Control System Leak Detected (Very Small Leak)

 P0456 is an OBD-II diagnostic trouble code meaning “Evaporative Emission Control System Leak Detected (Very Small Leak).”
 A very small leak detected in the EVAP system.
 The smallest detectable leak, often intermittent.
-This code appears across 19 vehicle models from 12 manufacturers.
+This code is most commonly reported on 2012-2018 Ford Focus, 2011-2023 Chrysler 300, and 2007-2014 Toyota FJ Cruiser, plus 14 other vehicles, with repair costs ranging from $20 to $2,500.

 Common Causes